Hello and welcome to my Burton Malavita bindings review.

 They’re also great for larger features in the park, where you want a bit more stiffness than you’d get out of a more medium-soft freestyle binding.

-Pretty versatile with the range of boards they match with, due to the way they naturally flex with the board, but best for anything between a 4/10 and 6/10 flex.
+Pretty versatile with the range of boards they match with, due to the way they naturally flex with the board, but ideal range is between a 4/10 and 6/10 flex.

 Too stiff for beginners (and the price-point is probably a bit high for beginners) but certainly intermediate riders would be fine with these.
 Plus anyone advanced to expert that wants to use them for riding freestyle/all-mtn-freestyle.